staticwebdev/30DaysOfSWA/www/src/pages/collections/dab.md

 :::info WRAP-UP: RESOURCES & NEXT STEPS
 This brings us to the end of launch week but our learning journey will continue.
 In this post, we'll share useful resources for self-study and give a sneak peek at planned future posts for this collection. | [**View Older Posts > Apps On Azure**](https://techcommunity.microsoft.com/t5/apps-on-azure-blog/bg-p/AppsonAzureBlog/label-name/Static%20Web%20Apps)

-⏸ | Revisit the page on _Mar 23_ for a first look.
+⏸ | Revisit the page on Mar 31 for updates.

 :::